Home > Cookies > Soft Apple Cookies With Caramel Icing

 How to make Soft Apple Cookies

-• Prepare your baking sheet and line with parchment paper.
+• Prepare your baking sheet and line it with parchment paper.
 Preheat the oven.

 • Cream the butter and sugar until light and fluffy.
 Add the remaining wet ingredients and mix.